 Leveraging our proprietary innovation engine, we have developed a novel collection of potent and selective compounds targeting mTORC1 which offer the potential to preserve the tumor suppressive properties of 4EBP1 in cancers where the mTORC1 pathway is activated.
 These compounds are bi-steric inhibitors that selectively inhibit mTORC1 while minimizing or avoiding inhibition of mTORC2 and other kinases.
 We believe that this selectivity for mTORC1 positions our compounds as uniquely suitable for administration to cancer patients at doses capable of preserving the tumor suppressor effects of 4EBP1.

 We have selected RMC-5552 as a development candidate from our collection of selective mTORC1 inhibitors.
 In preclinical studies, RMC-5552 exhibited compelling anti-tumor activity in models of breast cancer and significantly prolonged survival in a model of orthotopic glioblastoma multiforme.
-Based on these findings, we are currently advancing RMC-5552 into IND-enabling studies.
+Based on these findings, we currently plan to advance RMC-5552 into Phase 1 monotherapy studies.